Perth-Artifactory/website/_pages/freeMembership.md

 ### Application Process

-While this residency is funded by The Artifactory the selection process is administered by NoizeMaschin!! directly.
+While this residency is funded by the Artifactory the selection process is administered by NoizeMaschin!! directly.

 We are looking for applicants that will make good use of our tools and facilities to develop their performance, artistic, and community endeavours.
 It is ideal if we can see a plan or trajectory of development over the course of the membership.
 Above all we like to see a spark of creativity and passion for what you do.

-The following questions are to help guide your proposal, and are optional
+the following questions are to help guide your proposal, and are optional

 * Give a brief rundown of how your residency performances will play out.
 We are looking for a sense of artistic development over the course of the 3 performances.
 * What Artifactory equipment can you see yourself using as part of your performance development?
-* Is there any community engagement aspect to your residency ie. reaching out to people from diverse backgrounds.
+* Is there any community engagement aspect to your residency i.e., reaching out to people from diverse backgrounds.
 * Are there any workshops/events either currently being held at the space, or in development, that you would like to attend or help facilitate?
 * How will this residency benefit your artistic practice upon completion?
 * Any significant performance/installation/research experience?

-Completed applications should be [submitted](mailto:noizemaschinperth@gmail.com) by the middle of April, July, October, January, to be eligible for consideration for the next available residency.
+Completed applications should be [submitted](mailto:noizemaschinperth@gmail.com) by the middle of January, April, July, or October to be eligible for consideration for the next available residency.